thymeleaf/thymeleaf-docs/docs/tutorials/2.1/usingthymeleaf_ja.md

 <!--
 Next, this is also _valid_ XHTML^[Note that, although this template is valid XHTML, we earlier selected template mode "XHTML" and not "VALIDXHTML".
-For now, it will be OK for us to just have validation turned off -- but at the same time we don't want our IDE to complain too much.], because we have specified a Thymeleaf DTD which defines attributes like `th:text` so that your templates can be considered valid.
+For now, it will be OK for us to just have validation turned off ーー but at the same time we don't want our IDE to complain too much.], because we have specified a Thymeleaf DTD which defines attributes like `th:text` so that your templates can be considered valid.
 And even more: once the template is processed (and all `th:*`